Rosh-Made/rosh-made/blog/software-testing.md

 My last bit of advice :)

-• Believe in yourself and Never GIVE UP!
+• Believe in yourself and Never GIVE UP!\

-• Everyone’s journey is different, don’t compare with others but get INSPIRED!
+• Everyone’s journey is different, don’t compare with others but get INSPIRED!\

-• HELP everyone!
-• SHARE KNOWLEDGE, a very powerful tool.
+• HELP everyone and SHARE KNOWLEDGE, a very powerful tool.
 It’s a Win/Win

-Good Luck and Happy Testing!
+I wish you the best of luck in job hunting/career change and am always happy to answer your questions.
+Please share this blog if you know anyone in need.